 SIAS arose out of the concern that AI is increasing inequality in society.
 The predominant question the group tries to answer: How can we use AI, and in particular learning systems, to advance society?
 And how can we do that in such a way that people from all corners of society benefit from it?

-SIAS positions itself primarily in the research theme People, Science & Technology with clear links to AI, Computational Science, Data Science, Systems & Networking.
+SIAS positions itself primarily in the research theme People, Society & Technology with clear links to AI, Computational Science, Data Science, Systems & Networking.

 The Theory of Computer Science group, led by Christian Schaffner, is concerned with the development of theoretical foundations of computer science, based on logic and mathematics.